kildom/triwasm/doc/triconf.md

 ## Tables

+> [!WARNING]
+> Import/export tables are not fully implemented yes.
+Do not use this feature.

 Imported table is stored and handled by the host and the guest can access them via dedicated imported function.
 Exported table is stored and handled by the guest and the host can access it via dedicated exported function.